toeverything/blocksuite/packages/docs/working-with-block-tree.md

 - The `inline` method transfers the state on the command context object to the outside or executes other side effects.
 - The `run` method is used to finally execute the command chain.
 The context will be destroyed after the command chain execution.

-In the above methods, functional commands like `getSelectedBlock` are not implemented by the command manager but are registered by individual blocks.
+In the above methods, task-specific commands like `getSelectedBlock` are not implemented by the command manager but are registered by individual blocks.
 In fact, since BlockSuite separates the framework-specific `host` from the framework-agnostic `block-std`, even the `withHost` command is defined in the block spec:

 ```ts
 import type { Command } from '@blocksuite/block-std';